-Assuming that none of the alternatives would result in detrimental long term biological effects, the higher the ABC is expected to result in greater positive, direct economic effects.
-From least to greatest direct positive economic effects would Alternative 1 (No Action), Alternative 4, Alternative 3, and Preferred Alternative 2.
+Assuming that none of the alternatives would result in detrimental long term biological effects, a higher ABC would be expected to result in greater positive, direct economic effects.
+From least to greatest, direct positive economic effects would result from Alternative 1 (No Action), Alternative 4, Alternative 3, and then Preferred Alternative 2.